Fitness: Getting and Staying Active

 Fitness means being able to perform physical activity.
 It also means having the energy and strength to feel as good as possible.
 Getting more fit, even a little bit, can improve your health.

 You don't have to be an athlete to be fit.
-Athletes reach a very high level of fitness.
-And people who take brisk half-hour walks every day reach a good level of fitness.
-Even people who can't do that much can work toward some level of fitness that helps them feel better and have more energy.
+A brisk half-hour walk every day can help you reach a good level of fitness.
+And if this is hard for you, you can work toward a level of fitness that helps you feel better and have more energy.

 What are the benefits of fitness?